MortenTabaka/Semantic-segmentation-of-LandCover.ai-dataset/README.md

 - [ ] GAN model with MUnet as backbone according to research paper (Jupyter notebook)
     * [ ] If successful, create Python modules and add the ability to run the model from the terminal.
 - [x] DeepLabv3+ model with modified Xception and pretrained weights (Jupyter notebook)
     * [ ] If successful, create Python modules and add the ability to run the model from the terminal.
 - [ ] Classicial Unet model.
     * [ ] If successful, create Python modules and add the ability to run the model from the terminal.
+- [ ] Check meticulously if annotations in provided masks are correctly assgined.

 ## References
 <a id="1">[1]</a>